kipergil/awesome-table-tennis/README.md

-# 🏓 Awesome Table Tennis
+mi# 🏓 Awesome Table Tennis

 > A curated collection of the best table tennis content, creators, communities, gear resources, and places to play.